oucs-teaching/cosc349-labs/lab06.md

 ## Multiple VMs within one `Vagrantfile`

 :::info
-This example was added to the end of the [Lab 3] material, but we will explore it in more detail within this lab.
+Material for running multiple VMs within one `Vagrantfile` was referenced at then ed of [Lab 3], but we will explore it in more detail within this lab.
 :::

 An useful capability of Vagrant is to be able to manage multiple VMs within a single `Vagrantfile`.
 This type of use of Vagrant is likely to be useful for, say, COSC349 assignment work.

 The repository at https://altitude.otago.ac.nz/cosc349/vagrant-multivm shows a webserver and a database server interacting.
-Since the time it was linked from the [Lab 3] page, a large number of comments have been added into the source code, to try to explain what is going on.
-Just let me know if you want further elaboration of what's covered within those code comments.
+Let me know if you want further elaboration of what's covered by the code comments contained within the that repository's `Vagrantfile`.

 ## My method for building the multi-VM `Vagrantfile`